 Only a short time ago, setting up device encryption was a daunting task.
 Users had to sift through an unstandardized menagerie of expensive third-party software solutions hoping to find one available for their device or platform of choice.
 Installing the software was no picnic either, often requiring you to wipe your hard drives and reinstall your operating system to get started with full-scale encryption.
 Today, most consumer platforms offer built-in encryption capabilities.

-Apple, who recently reconfirmed their commitment to privacy, offers built-in encryption on both their mobile iOS and desktop OS X systems.
+Apple, who recently reconfirmed their commitment to privacy with their latest security products, offers built-in encryption on both their mobile iOS and desktop OS X systems.
 Google’s Android supports device encryption out of the box as well, while Microsoft’s Windows offer their own encryption facility, BitLocker, albeit as a feature only available in higher-end versions of Windows.
 The inconveniences of third-party privacy software and reformatting hard drives are a thing of the past as modern platforms support painless, on-the-fly conversion from an unencrypted install to a secure one.

 Beyond the expense and arduous installation of legacy privacy solutions, past device encryption options also came with a heavy performance cost.
 Until recently, device encryption in general caused a fairly substantial setback for disk speeds on desktops and laptops.
 Computer processors, or CPUs, had to devote considerable resources toward encrypting and decrypting files as needed—in other words, almost constantly as you use your system—usually at a rate much slower than the system’s disk drives were capable of operating.
 This added overhead as the system encrypted and decrypted your data on-the-fly resulted in a substantially slower and degraded experience for users who opted for device encryption.
 Such heavy CPU usage also created a huge battery drain, which poses a major problem for portable devices on which encryption is most important.